treder/MVPA-Light/README.md

 #### Testing

-Model performance is evaluated on a dataset called *test data*.
-To this end, the model is applied to samples from the test data.
+Model performance is evaluated by applying the model to samples from the *test data*.
 The predictions of the model (i.e., predicted class labels by a classifier or predicted responses by a regression model) can then be compared to the true class labels / responses in order to quantify predictive performance.
 All test functions start with `test_` (e.g. [`test_lda`](model/test_lda.m)).

 #### Cross-validation <a name="cv"></a>